 - ~1 night: Nov 14 - 15: NH Puebla Centro Historico, Puebla

 - ~1 night: Nov 15 - 16: Sheraton Maria Isabel, Mexico City

 - Lunch daily at local restaurants (except on day of arrival/departure)

 - Transportation by air-conditioned motor coach

-- Assistance of a professional local guide throughout
+- Assistance of a professional local Catholic guide(s)

 - Sightseeing and admissions fees as per itinerary

 - Luggage handling (upon arrival in Mexico City)